roohaani786/placenext/README.md

 This is a cross platform application made for tourists who wanna discover new places

- The project is ongoing and bring improved
+ The project is ongoing and being improved

 Note that there is limited code available due to space limit in github